charman02/zap/README.md

     on whether "zap" or "unzap" is given as one of the command line arguments
 README: explains program design and discusses specifics
-Makefile: defines rules to create executable
+Makefile: defines rules to create executable huffman_wiki.txt: the Wikipedia definition of Huffman coding - used as a new
+    input text file to test and pass to ./zap zap my_wiki.zap: zapped (encoded) file of huffman_wiki.txt my_new_wiki.txt: unzapped (decoded) file of my_wiki.zap pride_and_prejudice.txt: the entire text of Pride and Prejudice used as a new input text file to test and pass to ./zap zap my_pride.zap: zapped (encoded) file of pride_and_prejudice.txt my_new_pride.txt: unzapped (decoded) file of my_pride.zap

 INSTRUCTIONS
 The make command compiles my program and "./zap [zap | unzap] inputFile